-However, at the end of the reporting year over 300 applications for review to the VRB remained with DVA for report preparation.
-On average section 137 reports were provided by DVA to the VRB more than 10 weeks after the veterans' application for review had been lodged with DVA.
+In 2020-21, VRB applications increased by 7.4 per cent.
+At the end of the reporting year over 600 VRB applications remained with DVA or the MRCC for report preparation.
+On average, these reports ('section 137 reports') were provided by DVA to the VRB more than 10 weeks after a veterans' VRB application had been lodged with DVA or the MRCC.

-In terms of our jurisdictions applications under the Military Rehabilitation and Compensation Act 2004 (MRCA) increased significantly (36.7 per cent).
+Applications under the Military Rehabilitation and Compensation Act 2004 (MRCA) increased by 30 per cent.